BookStackApp/website/content/docs/admin/backup-restore.md

 While BookStack does not currently have a built-in way to backup and restore content, it can usually be done via the command line with relative ease.

-Please note the below commands are based on using Ubuntu.
+The below commands are based on using Ubuntu.
 If you are using a different operating system you may have to alter these commands to suit.

 ---